*WE HAVE COMPLETED OUR HIRING FOR THE 2017-2018 ARTICLING POSITIONS*

-The Articling term is normally the first opportunity students have to experience the day-to-day aspects of the practice of law.
-At Loopstra Nixon, students are an integral part of the firm and are encouraged to participate in all major areas of the firm's practice.
+The Articling term is often the first opportunity students have to experience the day-to-day aspects of the practice of law.
+At Loopstra Nixon, students are an integral part of the firm and are encouraged to participate in all of the firm's areas of practice.
 Students will work with a number of different lawyers within the firm during the articling term.
-We believe exposure to a variety of legal issues and professional styles facilitates students in developing the legal and business skills required of a practicing lawyer.
+We believe exposure to a variety of legal issues and professional styles best facilitates the development of the legal and business skills required of a practicing lawyer.

-During the articling term, students will be involved in two rotations:
+During the articling term, students will be involved in three rotations:

-We hope to ensure that students gain experience in all areas of the firm and gain an understanding of the fundamentals of our practice.
-However, the program is flexible and students are able to become more involved in the areas that are of interest to them.
+We hope to ensure that students gain experience in all areas of the firm and achieve an understanding of the fundamentals of our practice, however; the program is flexible and students are able to become more involved in the areas that are of interest to them.
 The atmosphere and size of our firm allows students to quickly assume significant responsibility on matters and transactions.

 Evaluation, Feedback and Rehiring

-The atmosphere within the firm is quite relaxed, which facilitates the development of strong professional and personal relationships.
+The atmosphere within the firm is very collegial, which facilitates the development of strong professional and personal relationships.
 A big part of success in law comes through informal interaction.
 Accordingly, special lunches, parties, and evening social events are scheduled for the lawyers, students and staff.
-The firm also promotes a sense of community spirit by hosting an annual fundraising barbeque.
-Many of the lawyers are sporting enthusiasts - golf days and racquet sports are often scheduled between lawyers and students.
+Many of the lawyers are sports enthusiasts - golf days and racquet sports are often scheduled between lawyers and students.
 A subsidized health club membership is also available to the students.

 Salaries and Benefits

 Salaries paid to students at the firm are competitive with those paid by other Toronto-area law firms of comparable size.
 Students receive two weeks paid vacation during their articles and are given a comprehensive benefit package.
 Tuition for the Bar Admission course will be reimbursed to the student upon commencement of articles.